OpenDSA/OpenDSA/RST/en/RecurTutor/Write.rst

    :prerequisites:
    :topic: Recursion

+.. odsalink:: AV/RecurTutor/recursionwritecon2.css
 .. odsalink:: AV/RecurTutor/recursionwritecon1.css
-.. odsalink:: AV/RecurTutor/recursionwritecon2.css

-How to write a recursive function?
+Writing a recursive function
 ==================================

 As we have mentioned before, solving a "big" problem recursively means to solve one or more smaller versions of the problem, and using those solutions of the smaller problems to solve the "big" problem.